 Those are your real 5 visa options if you are under 50 years old and not married to a Thai national.

 The good old days when you can just use the 30-day visa exemption over and over are gone.
 I think Thailand does not want a person that doesn’t have money for their visa to live in the country for too long.
-They want a different class of tourist visiting, living or moving to Thailand.
+They want a different class of tourists visiting, living or moving to Thailand.

 What to Expect Once You’re Working and Living in Thailand